tigh-latte/coke.nvim/README.md

 ### Things I would like to do

+- [x] Add screenshots to this repo
-- [ ] Add screenshots to this repo
+  - [ ] Add more screenshots to this repo
 - [ ] Add a sane default colour scheme (which isn't the one I use)
 - [ ] Make the config api a touch easier